 Council's Access to Information Policy details Council’s position on the GIPA Act and the procedures provides the specific steps that are to be followed in order to implement the policy.
-To view the policy and the procedure visit our Public Policies page and search for GIPA.
+To view Council's policies and external procedures visit our Public Policies page

 There are four ways to access Council information: